DVASM/TicTacToe-HUG/README.md

 we are using circleCI and Heroku as build environment on an external server.

 ## Documentation
-The documents folder contain pdf documents for
+The documents folder contain md files for
-the design report, dev manual and admin manual
+the design report, development manual and administration manual